-A module in which students will learn the basis of ship design whilst considering the economic implications.
+A module in which students will learn the basis of sustainable ship design whilst considering the economic and safety implications.
 In parallel the students will undertake a preliminary ship design which will enhance their understanding of some design implications and result in a general arrangement drawing.

 Pre-requisites: SESS1015 and FEEG1001

 Aims and Objectives

 Having successfully completed this module, you will be able to demonstrate knowledge and understanding of: